Manta-Network/sdk/manta-js/package/src/ledger-api/README.md

 /// receiver data and the latest checkpoint. async fn pull(checkpoint: Checkpoint) -> (Checkpoint, Vec<SenderData>, Vec<ReceiverData>)

-/// Pushes a batch of transfers to the ledger. async fn push(post: Vec<TransferPost>);
+/// Pulls data from the ledger starting at `checkpoint`, this is for new account async fn initial_pull(checkpoint: Checkpoint) -> (any)
 ```